saidvandeklundert/fortheloveofzig/slices.md

 The slice pointer does not need to point to the first element of the array.

-In the context of a slice, I always imagine the slice being backed by a backing array where the bbacking array is the array that the slice is pointing to:
+In the context of a slice, I always imagine the slice being backed by a backing array where the backing array is the array that the slice is pointing to:

 ```
 backing array [ ] [ ] [ ] [ ] [ ] [ ]
-slice                 [ ] [ ] [ ]
+                       _   _   _
                        ^
                        |
 slice pointer ----------
 slice length: 3
 ```